The Expedition Trip Notes provide detailed information and background for Adventure Consultants' Carstensz Pyramid Expeditions.

 Should you wish to employ an extra porter to carry your equipment out of Base Camp please let us know well in advance so we can arrange that facility for you.

 Specific Training Recommendations

-In order for your Carstensz Pyramid expedition to be both more enjoyable and to increase your chance of success you need to train specifically for the expedition during the months prior to your climb.
-We cannot stress enough the strenuous nature of the approach (and egress) trek and many a seasoned 7 Summiteer has been caught out through lack of physical preparation.
-This is nothing like Elbrus or Kilimanjaro, the level of preparation required is more akin to what you’d need to do for Denali.
+In order for your Carstensz Pyramid expedition to be both more enjoyable and to increase your chance of success, you need to train specifically for the expedition during the months prior to your climb.

-A focus on pack carrying on steep and varied terrain is requried, aiming to carry 5-10% more than the required pack weight.
-Expedition porters carry a maximum of 15kg loads so anything above this allocation you will be carrying yourself, usually equating to 15-18kg.
-Thus training to carry 20kg loads should see you well prepared.
+A focus on pack carrying on steep and varied terrain is required, aiming to carry 5-10% more than the required pack weight.
+Training to carry 20kg loads should see you well prepared.
 If you do not live close to any significant elevation gain, train on a Stairmaster or treadmill, whilst wearing a pack, but also on varied terrain such as grass, gravel or hilly sand dunes for a more complete training outcome.
 You should also incorporate downhill training to increase your quad strength for the descent.

-Interval training can help prepare your body for exertion at altitude – see our Fitness Training Programs page.
+Interval and endurance training can help prepare your body for exertion at altitude – see our Fitness Training Programs page.